Announcement of the winners: 30.11.2019

 POLIN Museum Film Call

 There are over 9 million descendants of Polish Jews in the world.
 What is their connection to the land of their forefathers?
-The POLIN Museum is calling for proposals for short films that explore this question in creative ways.
+The POLIN Museum called for proposals for short films that explore this question in creative ways.
+Announcement of the winners: November 30th.

 The story is everything